A little bit of History

 Pilgrim hostels and other accomodations

-The average distance between towns with pilgrim hostel is 10.3 km (May-2013).
+The average distance between towns with pilgrim hostel is 9,5 km (March 2019).
 The distribution is somewhat irregular, with a lot of concentration in the first part of the route.
 Despite this, the route can be done in 6 or 7 stages.
 Most of the hostels are good but they are small and in summer, with the largest affluence of pilgrims, it is easy to get crowded.

 The continuation to Santiago